How to Best Support your Favorite Audiobook Creators

 Audible is by far the market leader, and Penny Reid told me that they have done and are doing a lot for independent authors, but since they are also part of a huge corporation, Amazon, the bottom line is what matters.

 Not every decision Audible makes is necessarily the best for authors and publishers.
-We have seen that in the past with their decision not to pay any royalties to authors whose audiobooks were returned, while heavily promoting the returns policy to customers (this has since been partially changed after a huge outcry by authors).
-And we are seeing it now with Audible lowering the prices on all audiobooks and not reacting to calls to adjust their royalty payments to the market average.
+We have seen that in the past, with their decision not to pay any royalties to authors whose audiobooks were returned while heavily promoting the returns policy to customers (this has since been partially changed after a huge outcry by authors).

 On Audible and Amazon, authors and publishers have no influence on the price.
 Audible decides how much an audiobook is worth, when/if there will be a discount, and how high that will be.
-Amazon also decides whether or not an audiobook is suitable to be Whispersynced.
-The author only has indirect influence on this.

-If an audiobook is significantly different from the ebook, it can’t be whispersynced.
-But the author can’t choose to have an audiobook synced without offering the cheap Whispersync deal.
+But authors can’t choose to have an audiobook synced without offering the cheap Whispersync pricing.

 Screenshot from Findaway Voices saying "We love audiobooks.
 We help new and established authors reach a global audiobook market fast and our distribution network opens up a healthy, WIDE sales ecosystem with great alternatives to exclusivity.
 We're excited to announce Spotify has launched audiobooks!"